fatbardheminii/rock-paper-scissors-TOP/README.md

 The most important part of the project was to practice DOM Manipualtions, Event Listeners and also the whole second part was developed in a separate branch rps-ui, and merged to the main branch.

+--New feature added: Icon to change to dark- or light mode.

 If you want to check the website click on: [Live demo.](https://fatbardheminii.github.io/rock-paper-scissors-TOP/)